soxueren/atsd/integration/alteryx/README.md

 ## Calculate and store a derived series

-This section demonstrates how to create an Alteryx Designer workflow that uses a series from ATSD to create new series and then store these series back in ATSD.
+This section demonstrates how to create an Alteryx Designer workflow that uses a series from ATSD to produce new series and then store these series back in ATSD.
 To calculate a weighted inflation index we multiply the CPI of each category by its weight divided by 1000 and sum the products.